StatNLP/otedama/README.md

 #### Languages other than English:

 * For Chinese, use `bin/zhparser.jar` instead of `bin/parser.jar`.
-* For external dependency parsers that produce output in CoNLL format (http://ilk.uvt.nl/conll/#dataformat),  run `bin/conll2tree.jar` to convert labelled dependencies to trees in Otedama's own format.
+* For external dependency parsers that produce output in CoNLL format (http://ilk.uvt.nl/conll/#dataformat),  run `bin/conll2tree.jar  <input file source in CONLL format>, <alignment file source-target>, <output file>` to convert labelled dependencies to trees in Otedama's own format.
 * It is planned to support other output from external parsers eventually.

 ## Learning rules

 ````
-java -jar bin/learner.jar <english treebank> <number of iterations> <size of training subsets> <size of evaluation treebank> <maximum crossing score> <number of trials> <minimum matching features> <parallel threads> <output file> <test treebank> <maximum overall reduction> <minimum reduction factor> <window size> <use feature subsets (y/n)>, <logging (v[erbose]/q[uiet])> <maximum waiting time (mins)>
+java -jar bin/learner.jar <config file>

 ````
 _Example_:
-`java -jar bin/learner.jar train.en-fr.trees 50 20 10000 -200 100 10 4 en-fr.rules none 0 2 4 y v 30`

-#### Recommended Parameter Ranges:

-* `<number of iterations>`:[20-10000] Depends on target language and syntactic complexity of the corpus, and on whether you used feature subsets or fuzzy matching.
-200 ist a good starting value for syntactically simple corpora.
+`java -jar bin/learner.jar example/example.config`

+#### Training Parameters:

+Parameters for the learner are specified in a config file.
+See example/example.config for a template.
+The parameters are as follows:

+    * TRAINING_TREEBANK_FILE: Parsed training data, created by parser.jar or conll2tree.jar
-* `<size of training subsets>`:[20-1000]  A new random subset of the specified size is chosen as a learning treebank for extracting rule candidates in each iteration.
+    * INITIAL_SUBSAMPLE_SIZE=10: A new random subset of the specified size is chosen as a learning treebank for extracting rule candidates in each iteration.
 Bigger training subsets lead to longer training times, but increase the probability of finding a near-optimal new rule in each iteration.
-Should be at leat 2N, where N is the number of CPUs available for adequate load balancing.
+Should be at leat 4N, where N is the number of CPUs available for adequate load balancing.
-* `<size of evaluation treebank>`:[1000-size of corpus] A new random subset of the specified size is chosen as an evaluation treebank in each iteration.
-Bigger evaluation treebanks lead to longer training times, but increase the probability of finding a near-optimal new rule in each iteration.
-This feature is currently disabled.
-* `<maximum crossing score>`:[0.5-2]*((-1)*(<size of evaluation treebank>/100)) Minimum reduction in crossing score in evaluation treebank that each new rule must meet.
-This feature is currently disabled.
-* `<number of trials>`: Upper bound on number of iterations that will be run.
-Iterations which do not yield a rule candidate that fullfils <maximum crossing score> do not result in a new rule. learner.jar will terminate either after <number of rules to be learned> rules have been discovered or <number of trials> have been run (successfully or unsuccessfully).
+    * MAX_RULE_CROSSING_SCORE: Bound on the effect on alignment monotonicity of the whole training corpus for candidate rules.
+Should be 0 or a negative number.
-* `<minimum matching features>`:[1-12] 12 for exact matching, <12 for fuzzy matching.
-The given value is adjusted automatically for nodes that have few children and thus cannot fulfill the given matching criterion.
+    * MIN_MATCHING_FEATURES: For window size 4: 12 for exact matching, <12 for fuzzy matching.
+For window size 3: 10 for exact matching, <10 for fuzzy matching.
+For window size 2: 8 for exact matcing, <8 for fuzzy matching  The given value is adjusted automatically for nodes that have few children and thus cannot fulfill the given matching criterion.
 Small values yield very poor results.
-* `<test treebank>`: [file name or 'none'] Treebank file for tracking alignment monotonicity.
-This feature is currently not supported.
-* `<maximum overall reduction>`:[0-100] Bound on the effect on alignment monotonicity of the whole training corpus for candidate rules.
+    * PARALLEL_THREADS: Number of parallel threads for learning.
+    * RULE_OUTPUT_FILE: Output model file where learned rules are written.
-* `<minimum reduction factor>`:[0-10] Variance constraint for rules: Each new rule must reduce crossing score on n times as many sentences as number of sentences where it increases crossing score.
+    * MIN_REDUCTION_FACTOR: Variance constraint for rules: Each new rule must reduce crossing score on n times as many sentences as number of sentences where it increases crossing score.
+For noisy data sets, a minimum reduction factor of 2.0 is recommended.
-* `<window size>:[2-4]` Size of the sliding window during rule extraction.
+    * WINDOW_SIZE: Size of the sliding window during rule extraction.
+Values between 2 and 4 are supported.
-* `<use feature subsets>`: If 'y', subsets of the matching context are also extracted as feature sets for candidate rules.
+    * USE_FEATURE_SUBSETS: If 'y', subsets of the matching context are also extracted as feature sets for candidate rules.
+    * LOGGING: v[erbose] or q[uiet]
-* `<maximum waiting time>[10-60]` : Maximum time that may elapse without any new rules being learned before training is stopped.
+    * MAX_WAITING_TIME_MINS: Maximum time in minutes that may elapse without any new rules being learned before training is stopped.
+Longer time limits will result in more rules being learned.
+For large datasets, a minimum of 10 minutes waiting time is recommended.

 ## Reordering

 ````
-java -jar bin/reorder.jar <english treebank> <rule file> <english output treebank> <english surface output> <batch-size> <minimum matching features> <number of parallel threads>
+java -jar bin/reorder.jar <english treebank> <rule file> <config file> <english output treebank> <english surface output> <batch-size> <number of parallel threads>
 ````

 _Example_:
-`java -jar bin/reorder.jar test.en.trees en-fr.rules test.en.trees.reordered test.en.reordered 1000 10 10`
+`java -jar bin/reorder.jar test.en.trees en-fr.rules en-fr.config test.en.trees.reordered test.en.reordered 1000 10 10`

-Greater batch sizes can lead to higher memory consumption.
-It is recommended to use the same value for <minimum matching features> as in the learning step, but feel free to experiment with other values.
-The value of <minimum matching features> is adjusted automatically for nodes that have few children and thus cannot fulfill the given matching criterion.
+Greater batch sizes can lead to higher memory consumption but higher throughput as well.
+It is highly recommended to use the same config file as in the learning step.

 Good luck and have fun!